-Second Prize Four CCRS Silver Medals presented by The Rifles.
+Second Prize Four CCRS Silver Medals.

-Third Prize Four CCRS Bronze Medals presented by The Rifles.
+Third Prize Four CCRS Bronze Medals

 THE CADET FOURS (CTR)

 Open to one team of four eligible to shoot in the Ashburton and under 16 years old on the day of the competition from any school.
 No one may shoot in this match and in the Ashburton, Ashburton Fours or Schools' Fours in the same year.